hsghori/CS-Notes/computer_networks_notes.md

 	- FQ cons
 		- More complex than FIFO.
 - FQ is designed to optimize "fairness" - however that is not neccesarily the ideal goal.
 Routers can also control congestion using rate adjustment and by detecting congestion.
 - Rate Control Protocol
 	- Packets carry "rate field"
 	- Routers insert "fair share" f in packet headers
 	- End hosts set sending rate (window size) to f.
 - Explicit Congestion Notification (ECN)
 	- Single bit in packet headers, set by congested routers.
 If the data packet has that bit set, then ACK has the ECN bit set.
 	- Routers can set that bit at different points in the processing phase.
 	- Congestion semantics can be exactly like a drop.
 	- ECN is useful because it can serve as an early indicator of congestion to avoid delays.
 	- ECN can be used to charge people for congesting the network.

+The switching fabric is a mini network used to transfer packets from the input to output.
+There are three major ways to switch: Switching Fabric
+- Switching via shared memory
+- Switching via a bus
+- Switching via an inter-connection network.

 - Autonomous System (AS) / Domain - region of a network under a single administrative entity.

-- A router forwards packets through the network so they can progress towards their end destination.
-They do this by reading the address from the packet header and searching through a forwarding table.
-This is handled by the data plane of the router.
+## Constructing Forwarding Tables - The Control Plane
 - A router routes packets by constructing forwarding tables - this is handled by the control plane of the router.
 - The goal of routing is to find a path to a given destination.
 	- A router has a local routing state which is the forwarding table in the single router.
 By itself, this state cannot be evaluated - rather we need to evaluate local states in terms of the global state.